Skip to Content

 |

 When people discover or suspect bed bugs, one of the first things they search for is a natural remedy that can help reduce activity.
 Lavender is often mentioned as a possible repellent, but does it actually work?
-Before relying on essential oils, it is important to understand what lavender can and cannot do when it comes to bed bugs.
+Before relying on essential oils, it’s important to understand what lavender can and cannot do when it comes to bed bugs.

 Does Lavender Repel Bed Bugs?